• 10.00am - 5.30pm

 This regiment was formed in 1992 by merging The Queen’s Regiment and The Royal Hampshire Regiment.
 Most of its soldiers come from south-eastern England, including London, Kent, East and West Sussex, Surrey, Hampshire and the Isle of Wight, as well as from the Channel Islands.

 It was named after Diana, Princess of Wales, who was also its joint colonel-in-chief - alongside Queen Margrethe II of Denmark - until her divorce from Prince Charles in 1996.
-Margrethe has served as the unit's sole colonel-in-chief from 1997 to the present, making it the only British infantry regiment to have a foreign monarch in this role.
+Margrethe served as the unit's sole colonel-in-chief from 1997, making it the only British infantry regiment to have a foreign monarch in this role.

 It is the senior English line infantry regiment, inheriting this honour from one of its predecessor units, The Queen’s Royal Regiment (West Surrey), which was formed in 1661.
 Its nickname, ‘The Tigers’, was inherited from the Royal Hampshires.